LeiY769/predict-taxi/README.md

 ## Overview

 This project addresses predicting taxi trip destinations using various machine learning models.
 The challenge involves data cleaning, feature engineering, and model evaluation based on the haversine distance metric.
+The final grade for this project was 16/20

 ---